gameplaycolor/gameplaycolor/README.md

 ### Remaining Issues

-1. Change the name to Game Play
-2. Improved icon
+1. Improved icon
-3. Host at an appropriate website
+2. Host at an appropriate website
-4. Set up a new Google API for inseven.co.uk.
+3. Set up a new Google API for inseven.co.uk

 ### Future Work